New multi-million pound manufacturing facility in Scotland will be a world leader in low carbon technology

 The new facility will enable Scotland to become a world-leader in a low-carbon technology, radically reducing fuel consumption and reducing missions by more than half in off-road vehicles, trucks and trains.

-“Our first goal is for Artemis technology to be a key component in the $3.5 billion off-road vehicle hydraulic machinery market,” said Eric Bretey, Director, Digital Displacement at Danfoss, who heads up the Danfoss Scotland business.
+Eric Bretey, Director, Digital Displacement at Danfoss, who heads up the Danfoss Scotland business, said:

 In the off-road market, the impact of digital displacement could be significant.
 In Greater London, for example, off-road mobile machinery currently contributes ten percent of all NOx emissions and 11 percent of all PM10 emissions.
 Even with modest adoption rates, the technology is forecast to make CO2 savings of ten million tonnes over the first ten years of commercial operation.